 If we want our children to be attuned to their bodies and respect other people’s bodies, we have to start by respecting that their ‘no’ means ‘no’.
 Here’s why you shouldn’t force kids to give hugs and how to teach kids about consent

-This is a two-part series by respectful parenting expert Li Ling Phua, Director of Chapter Zero Singapore, exploring how parents, educators and other adult caregivers can teach children about consent, body positivity, and how to raise emotionally healthy children.
+Respectful parenting expert Li Ling Phua, Director of Chapter Zero Singapore, explores how parents, educators, and other adult caregivers can teach children about consent, body positivity, and how to raise emotionally healthy children.

 Feeling very uncomfortable by this point, I moved closer to my friend for assistance but he pushed me closer to his cousin while saying, “It’s just one hug.
 He will buy you a drink.”
 Feeling helpless, very confused, and just tired of this whole situation, I reluctantly gave him a hug.
 He squeezed me tightly, joked about not letting me go and laughed because he thought it was funny.

 How did you feel while reading my encounter?
 Did you feel annoyed because you wished for my choice to be respected?
 Perhaps you thought my friend’s cousin should have just backed off and taken ‘no’ as an answer.
 Or you thought my friend should have stood by me and supported my decision.
 Maybe you wished I had been steadfast in refusing the hug and had called out the man’s behaviour as disrespectful and offensive.